etiennemarais/lumen-starter-api/README.md

 - API Blueprint that documents the system
 - Supports soft deletes for model serialization
 - Multi tenancy that binds to a configurable database field
+- API root index is the documentation from your api blueprint
+- Custom validation that binds to a 406 response